 “The online references to lavender oil as a uterine stimulant presumably originated from the few books (probably beginning with Valnet in 1964) that describe it as having an emmenagogic action.
 An assumption was then made that this was due to a uterine stimulant effect, and a further assumption was made that therefore lavender oil could pose a risk of miscarriage in pregnancy.
 However, there is no evidence that either lavender flowers or lavender oil stimulate menstruation.” – Robert Tisserand

-According to the Motherisk program, at SickKids Hospital (here in Toronto): “Apart from hydroquinone (which has a relatively high absorption rate) and topical retinoids, skin care products are not expected to increase the risk of malformations or other adverse effects on the developing fetus.”
+According to the Motherisk program, at SickKids Hospital, Toronto: “Apart from hydroquinone (which has a relatively high absorption rate) and topical retinoids, skin care products are not expected to increase the risk of malformations or other adverse effects on the developing fetus.”

 - Select essential oils (half of which you’ve probably never hear of: wormwood, rue, oak moss, camphor, parsley seed, sage, and hyssop).